What is vascular dementia?

 include risk factors for the conditions linked to it, heart disease, stroke, diabetes,

 - High blood pressure

 - High cholesterol and triglyceride

-- High level of homocysteine in the blood, which can cause damage to blood vessels, heart disease, and blood clots
+blood.
+This can cause damage to blood vessels, heart disease, and blood clots.

 - Lack of physical activity

 - Conditions that cause the blood to

 - Family history of dementia